 - looking at risk assessments, including taking the person’s mobility into account

 You and your employee might find it helpful to seek advice from an occupational health specialist in planning their return to work.10 A specialist in this field could also tell you more about the law regarding ‘reasonable adjustments’.
 The law says that, in some cases, employers may need to make certain changes so that employees aren’t at a disadvantage to other workers.
 You can find out more about this on Gov.uk 11

 While the person is still away (if possible at the start of the absence), ask them how they’d like you to keep in touch.
 For example, some people prefer a text message before a phone call so they know to expect you.
 Some people find regular contact can help them to feel ‘in the loop’, and make it easier to fit in when they do go back to work.12

 It’s often a good idea for employees to call into work (by arrangement) nearer their return time.
 This can allow them to meet and greet people, see their work area and agree the details of the work they’ll be doing.
-Remember that they may prefer not to tell their colleagues what the problem has been.
+Remember that they may prefer not to tell their colleagues the reason for their absence.

 Once your employee is back at work, remember to keep checking in with them.
 Remind them that you’re happy to discuss and work through any problems they’re facing.
 It’s also worth ensuring they know about any support services that are available at your workplace – for example, an Employee Assistance Programme (EAP) if you have one.

 1. Cancelliere C, Donovan J, Stochkendahl MJ, et al. Factors affecting return to work after injury or illness: best evidence synthesis of systematic reviews.
 Chiropr Man Therap 2016; 24(1):32.

 2. Is work good for your mental health?
 Royal College of Psychiatrists. http://www.rcpsych.ac.uk/usefulresources/workandmentalhealth/worker/isworkgoodforyou.aspx, accessed March 2018